 Meetings of the Board of Directors.
-During the year ended December 31, 2007, there were 5 meetings of the Board of Directors.
-Each director who served in such capacity during the year ended December 31, 2007 attended not less than 75% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
-All of the directors nominated for election to the Board except Gale Fitzgerald were members of the Board for the entire 2007 year.
+During the year ended December 31, 2008, there were five meetings of the Board of Directors.
+Other than Mr. Cole, each director who served in such capacity during the year ended December 31, 2008 attended 100% of the aggregate number of meetings of the Board of Directors and of the committee or committees thereof on which he or she served.
+Mr. Cole attended two of the five meetings.
+All of the directors nominated for election to the Board were members of the Board for the entire 2008 year.
 It is the practice of the Board of Directors to have the independent directors meet in an executive session at each meeting of the Board.
-It is also our policy that all directors should attend the Annual Meeting of Stockholders.
-All of the directors attended the 2007 Annual Meeting.
+It is also our practice that all directors should attend the Annual Meeting of Stockholders.
+All of the directors other than Mr. Cole attended the 2008 Annual Meeting.